Karla Burns

 Karla Burns (December 24, 1954 – June 4, 2021) was an American mezzo-soprano and actress who performed nationally and internationally in opera houses, theatres, and on television.
 Her first major success was as Queenie in the Houston Grand Opera's 1982 revival of Oscar Hammerstein II and Jerome Kern's 1927 musical Show Boat.
 This production premiered in Houston, and then toured nationally and on Broadway.
 For her portrayal of Queenie, Burns won a Drama Desk Award and received a nomination for the Tony Award.
 The role of Queenie became a pivotal part in Burn's career, and she portrayed the character in many productions internationally for two decades.
 For this part, she became the first black person, African-American or otherwise, to win the Laurence Olivier Award, Britain's most prestigious award for theatre.

 Burns's career spanned a broad repertoire from musical theatre, to opera, and stage plays.
 Her work included performances with the Metropolitan Opera, Paris Opera, the Teatro Real, Cairo Opera House, and the Royal Shakespeare Company.
 On the opera stage she was particularly associated with the role of Addie in Marc Blitzstein's Regina.
-She toured nationally for many years in her one woman show, Hi-Hat Hattie, in which she portrayed Hattie McDaniel, the first black entertainer to win an Academy Award.
+She toured nationally for many years in her one woman show, Hi-Hat Hattie, in which she portrayed fellow Wichitan Hattie McDaniel, the first black entertainer to win an Academy Award.

 Early life and education

 Born and raised in Wichita, Kansas, Burns was the daughter of Ira Willie Lee Burns and Catherine S. Burns.
 The youngest of four children, Burns credited her parents with inspiring her love of music.
 Her father was a jazz and gospel pianist and her mother, a seamstress and employee of the American Red Cross, sang spirituals and old hymns at church.
 Burns graduated from Wichita West High School, where she played clarinet in the band and sang in the choir.

 Burns attended Wichita State University (WSU), from which she earned a Bachelor of Fine Arts in Music Education and a BA in Theatre Performance.
-At WSU she performed in several university productions: she was Polly Peachum in Bertolt Brecht,’s The Threepenny Opera, and also appeared in Arthur Miller's The Crucible and Leonard Bernstein's Mass.
+At WSU she performed in several university productions: she was Polly Peachum in Bertolt Brecht's The Threepenny Opera, and also appeared in Arthur Miller's The Crucible and Leonard Bernstein's Mass.
 She also toured Europe in performances with WSU's choir.
 She made her professional stage debut in 1977 while still a WSU student at the old Victory Theatre in Wichita.
 She graduated from WSU in 1981.